maxbox360/FCCWW/README.md

 # FCCWW

-This is an app that I designed for the First Christian Church in Bentonville, AR within XCode using the Swift coding language
+This is an app that I designed for the First Christian Church in Bentonville, AR within Xcode using the Swift coding language